tobomuto/xstate_nuxt/README.md

 pnpm dev
 ```

+You can find the app hosted on github page here : https://tobomuto.github.io/xstate_nuxt/ (iso main)

 Enjoy playing with the cat and exploring XState integration!